 Gannon’s research focuses on the history and theory of late 20th-century and contemporary architecture.
-His published books include The Light Construction Reader (2002), Et in Suburbia Ego: José Oubrerie’s Miller House (2013), and monographs on the work of Peter Eisenman, Zaha Hadid, Steven Holl, Morphosis, Eric Owen Moss, Oyler Wu Collaborative, Mack Scogin/Merrill Elam, Bernard Tschumi, and UN Studio.
-His essays have appeared in The Routledge Handbook for Architectural Design and Practice (2015), The SAGE Handbook for Architectural Theory (2012), The Mourning After: Attending the Wake of Postmodernism (2007), and in periodicals including Log, The Architect’s Newspaper, and Offramp.
-In collaboration with Ewan Branda and Andrew Zago, he curated the 2013 exhibition A Confederacy of Heretics at SCI-Arc.
-His most recent book is Reyner Banham and the Paradoxes of High Tech (Getty, 2017).
-Currently, he is editing a compilation of Craig Hodgetts’ architectural writings and researching a monograph on the work of Franklin D. Israel.
+He is the author of Figments of the Architectural Imagination (2022) and Reyner Banham and the Paradoxes of High Tech (2017), and the editor of The Light Construction Reader (2002), Et in Suburbia Ego: José Oubrerie’s Miller House (2013), Craig Hodgetts’s Swimming to Suburbia (2018), and monographs on the work of Peter Eisenman, Zaha Hadid, Steven Holl, Morphosis, Eric Owen Moss, Oyler Wu Collaborative, Mack Scogin/Merrill Elam Architects, Bernard Tschumi, and UN Studio.
+His essays have appeared in The Routledge Handbook for Architecture Design and Practice (2015), The SAGE Handbook for Architectural Theory (2012), The Mourning After: Attending the Wake of Postmodernism (2007), and in periodicals including The Architect’s Newspaper, Domus, Harvard Design Magazine, the Journal of Architectural Education, and Log.
+In collaboration with Ewan Branda and Andrew Zago, he curated the 2013 exhibition A Confederacy of Heretics.
+Currently, he is researching a monograph on the work of Franklin D. Israel.